Youth Outreach: Connecting to Community Through Art – for elementary and high school students with (dis)abilities

 January 10, 2022 @ 9:00 am - January 1, 2023 @ 3:00 pm

-This program provides online visual arts programming to youth with intellectual and/or developmental (dis)abilities in elementary and secondary school.
-Students meet twice a month (once a month at Centre Wellington District High School and once a month at Elora Public School from January – June 2022, culminating in an in-person art and share event at the Elora Centre for the Arts.
-The sessions offer live online instruction, provided by an ECFTA Arts Educator, assisted by classroom teachers.
-Art supplies are free to students and are delivered to the schools.
+This program provides visual arts programming to youth with intellectual and/or developmental (dis)abilities in elementary and secondary school.
+Students meet twice a month (once a month at Centre Wellington District High School and once a month at Elora Public School.
+The sessions offer art instruction, provided by an ECFTA Arts Educator, assisted by classroom teachers.
+The program, including instruction and art supplies are free to students.
 Project themes are centred around community building, emphasizing collaboration and success through personal artistic expression.
-ECFTA has an established network of community organizations that will be individually engaged by the Arts Educator in the curriculum design for each session, with the goal of connecting students to the community in meaningful ways.
+The goal is connecting students to the community in meaningful and creative ways.

 Why is this program important?